-> We highly recommend purchasing tickets online and in advance.
+We highly recommend purchasing tickets online and in advance.
 This is the only way to guarantee your spot on the Albu-Quirky Downtown Weird Walk.
-If you’re unable to purchase your tickets online, you can purchase them at the AT&SF Box Office located at The Factory (219 Central Ave.
-NW) or the Hold My Ticket Box Office (112 2nd St. SW).
+If you’re unable to purchase your tickets online, you can purchase them at the AT&SF Box Office located at The Factory inside the Hyatt Regency at Suite Q or the Hold My Ticket Box Office (112 2nd St. SW).

-> Are tickets refundable?
+Are tickets refundable?

 No. However, tickets are transferable.
 Please see our General Information & Policies section for more details.